devedse/DeveVipAccess/README.md

 # DeveVipAccess
 The goal of this project is to be able to generate a VIP Access Token.
-It's based on https://github.com/dlenski/python-vipaccess but then build in C#.
+It's based on https://github.com/dlenski/python-vipaccess and https://github.com/cyrozap/python-vipaccess but then build in C#.

 ## Build status